-GP services on Islay have successfully come together over the last few years to form the Islay Medical Practice - with a full complement of enthusiastic and friendly GPs and first class support services.
-There are 3 GP surgeries on the island in Bowmore, Port Charlotte and Port Ellen and a small but essential 6 bedded Community Hospital and A+E department in Bowmore also run by the GPs.
-The OOH cover for the hospital and practices is run by the GPs on a rota with NHS 24 as the first contact
+GP services on Islay have successfully come together over the last few years to form Islay Medical Practice - with a full complement of enthusiastic and friendly GPs and first class support services.
+There are 3 GP surgeries on the island in Bowmore, Port Charlotte and Port Ellen.
+There is a small, but essential, 6 bedded Community Hospital and A+E department in Bowmore, which is also run by the GPs.
+The OOH cover for the hospital and practices is run by the GPs, on a rota basis, with NHS 24 as the first contact.